Ireland's Ancient East

 Local man John Dempsey is the resourceful Fear a’ ‘Tí for story telling events.

 Home to a number of national monuments, Ferns’ most iconic attraction is the magnificent Ferns Castle.
 Today, about half the castle still stands, originally it was square shaped with a drum tower at each angle.
 This Norman castle dates back to the 13th century and you can still see evidence of its origins, with its chapel considered to be one of the finest of its kind in Ireland.
 The 360 degree view from the top of the Castle is astounding.
+The latest visitor experience addition to the village is the Medieval Ferns Experience!

 Mention Wexford and one of the first words that comes to mind is strawberry.
 John Greene is an accomplished grower of seasonal soft fruit.
 At Greens Berry Farm in Tinnock, Gorey, Co Wexford (just off junction 22 for Gorey on the M11), John is putting into practice his childhood upbringing on the strawberry farm his father owned.
 He has twenty years’ experience growing a variety of summer berries for the retail soft fruit market and his own two outlets (one of them located here at the entrance to the farm).